Thomas Hardy: 7 Facts about an Astounding Novelist and Poet

 Literary Peak

-In his 1874 novel Far from the Madding Crowd, Hardy first addressed the idea of a fictional region in western England called Wessex, the name of an ancient Saxon kingdom located roughly in the same area of England.
-This novel was a success that allowed Hardy to give up his work as an engineer and continue his literary career.
+In his 1874 novel Far from the Madding Crowd, Hardy first introduced the fictional region of Wessex, named after an ancient Saxon kingdom roughly in the same area of England.
+This novel was a success that enabled Hardy to give up his engineering career and continue his literary career.
 Hardy wrote more than ten novels within the following 25 years.

 The Hardy family moved from London to Yeovil and then to Sturminster Newton.
 There, he wrote The Return of the Native (1878), followed by the romantic story Two on a Tower in 1882.
 Later, in 1885, the family moved for the last time, this time to Max Gate, near Dorchester, where he wrote novels: The Mayor of Casterbridge (1886), The Woodlanders (1887) and Tess of the D’Urbervilles (1891).
 He became a member of the Order of Merit and was also nominated for the Nobel Prize in Literature.